ibm-cloud-docs/Cloudant/best-practices/best-practices3.md

     “So let’s set up three clusters across the world, Dallas, London, Sydney, with bi-directional synchronization between them to provide real-time collaboration between our 100,000 clients.”

 No. Just… No.
 {{site.data.keyword.cloudant_short_notm}} is good at replication.
-It’s so effortless that it can seem like magic, but note that it makes no latency guarantees.
+It might seem like magic, but note that it makes no latency guarantees.
 In fact, the whole system is designed with eventual consistency in mind.
 Treating {{site.data.keyword.cloudant_short_notm}}’s replication as a real-time messaging system does not end up in a happy place.
 For this use case, put a system in between that was designed for this purpose, such as [Apache Kafka](https://kafka.apache.org/).

 It’s difficult to put a number on replication throughput.
 The answer is always, “It depends.”
 Things that impact replication performance include, but are not limited to: